stevenwdv/fathom-shadow/docs/rules.rst

 Starting Your Ruleset
 =====================

 Begin your own ruleset by copying and pasting the :doc:`example`.
-It illustrates the API you need to follow to hook into the trainer.
+It illustrates the API you need to follow to hook into the trainer, namely the ``trainees`` object and its fields.
 As you are writing your ruleset, refer to the :doc:`ruleset` API documentation as well for the full list of routines you can use.
 You can also visit the :doc:`zoo` for inspiration.

 Designing Rules
 ===============